singapaul/26PairsTS/README.md

 # to do

+1) install simple import sort and run an ESLINT fix
-4) play once per day! - checked the 'playedToday' existing util function
+1) play once per day! - checked the 'playedToday' existing util function
-5) head tags/ analytics tags
+2) head tags/ analytics tags - @Matt input pending
-1) make layout for profile page!
-2) close modals on route change!
+3) close modals on route change!
-3) classic shuffle and lite shuffle modes set up!
-7) tooltip and countdown to next daily shuffle on homescreen if they have already played today
+4) tooltip and countdown to next daily shuffle on homescreen if they have already played today
+5) make layout for profile page!
+6) classic shuffle and lite shuffle modes set up!

 # future work